rafal-szypulka/b2m-nodejs/docs/index.md

 cd b2m-nodejs/src
 ```

 Review the application code in `server.js`.
-Application simulates a transaction with randon response time on the following URL:
+Application simulates a transaction with random response time on the following URL:

 ```
 http://localhost:3001/checkout